robinhundt/pht-crypto/README.md

 # Partially Homomorphic Threshold Cryptography
 This library implements partially homomorphic threshold encryption.
-Currently only a  threshold variant of paillier is implemented.
+Currently, only a  threshold variant of paillier is implemented.

 ## WARNING!
 This library is written as a learning exercise and for research purposes.
 Do **not** use for anything that should be secure.